netgen-layouts/layouts-docs/reference/configuration.rst

         query_types:
             # Query type identifier
             my_query_type:
+                # The switch to enable or disable showing of the query type in the interface
+                enabled: true

                 # Identifier of a handler which the query type will use.
                 # The value used here needs to be the same as the identifier
                 # specified in handler tag in Symfony DIC.